 Norma Ngo, Psy.D.Director

-Dr. Ngo has nineteen years of experience in a variety of settings including university counseling centers, emergency room, forensic, inpatient psychiatric, community mental health, managed care, and private practice.
-Dr. Ngo's areas of interests include: Couples Counseling and Sex Therapy, Parenting issues, Anger Management, Police Psychology, Diversity and Inclusion, and Crisis Intervention.
+Dr. Ngo has twenty years of experience in a variety of settings including university counseling centers, emergency room, forensic, inpatient, community mental health, and private practice.
+Dr. Ngo's areas of interests and expertise include: Couples Counseling and Sex Therapy, Parenting issues, Anger Management, Police Psychology, Diversity and Inclusion, and Crisis Intervention.
 Dr. Ngo is a member of the American Association of Sexuality Educators, Counselors, and Therapists (AASECT), the Association for University and College Counseling Center Directors (AUCCCD), and the Texas University and College Counseling Directors Association (TUCCDA).
-She maintains engagement with the Houston community in her current role as an Advisory Board member for Asian American Family Services (AAFS), and was previously Vice President on the Board of Directors for AAFS.
+She maintains engagement with the Houston community in her current role as an Advisory Board member for Asian American Family Services (AAFS), and previously as Vice President of the Board of Directors for AAFS.
 Dr. Ngo also serves as an oral examiner and professional reviewer of complaints for the Texas State Board of Examiners of Psychologists.

 Christopher Scott, Ph.D.Associate Director